+- 2. When the parent company and subsidiary are listed, both should publicly and concisely state: - a) Their respective areas of business and any business relations between them, as well as any such relations between the listed subsidiary and other group companies. - b) The procedures in place to resolve any possible conflicts of interest.

+Fully compliant

+Partially compliant

+Explain

-Fully compliant X Explain 2.
-When the parent company and subsidiary are listed, both should publicly and concisely state: a) Their respective areas of business and any business relations between them, as well as any sucl relations between the listed subsidiary and other group companies. b) The procedures in place to resolve any possible conflicts of interest.
-Fully compliant Partially compliant Explain Not applicable X 3.
-During the Annual General Shareholders' Meeting and in addition to the release of the Annual Corporate Governance Report, the chairperson of the Board of Directors should inform the shareholders, in person and with sufficient detail, of the most relevant aspects of the company's corporate governance and especially: a) Any changes that have occurred since the previous Annual General Shareholders' Meeting. b) The actual reasons why the company does not comply with any of the recommendations in the Corporate Governance Code, and of any alternative rules in this area that may exist.
-Fully compliant X Partially compliant Explain 4.
-The company should establish and promote a policy of communication and contact with shareholders institutional investors and proxy advisors, which fully observes the rules on market abuse and treats all shareholders in the same position alike.
+Not applicable X

+- 3. During the Annual General Shareholders' Meeting and in addition to the release of the Annual Corporate Governance Report, the chairperson of the Board of Directors should inform the shareholders, in person and with sufficient detail, of the most relevant aspects of the company's corporate governance and, especially: - a) Any changes that have occurred since the previous Annual General Shareholders' Meeting. - b) The actual reasons why the company does not comply with any of the recommendations in the Corporate Governance Code, and of any alternative rules in this area that may exist.

+4. The company should establish and promote a policy of communication and contact with shareholders, institutional investors and proxy advisors, which fully observes the rules on market abuse and treats all shareholders in the same position alike.

 The company should make said policy public on its website and include information on how it is being implemented, along with the identities of those responsible for carrying it out.

-Fully compliant X Partially compliant Explain 5.
-The Board of Directors should not submit to the General Shareholders' Meeting any proposal for the delegation of powers that would allow the issuance of shares or convertible securities without preemption rights at an amount greater than 20% of the share capital at the time of the delegation.
+5. The Board of Directors should not submit to the General Shareholders' Meeting any proposal for the delegation of powers that would allow the issuance of shares or convertible securities without preemption rights at an amount greater than 20% of the share capital at the time of the delegation.

 Where the Board of Directors approves any issuance of shares or convertible securities without preemption rights, the company should immediately publish the reports on said exclusion of preemption rights with reference to the relevant legislation on its website.

-Fully compliant X Partially compliant Explain 6.
-Listed companies that necessarily or voluntarily prepare the reports mentioned below should publish then on their websites sufficiently in advance of the Annual General Shareholders' Meeting, even if their disclosure is not mandatory: a) Report on the independence of the auditor. b) Reports on the operations of the Audit Committee and nomination and remuneration committee. c) Report by the Audit Committee on transactions between related parties. d) Report on the corporate social responsibility policy.
-Fully compliant X Partially compliant Explain
+- 6. Listed companies that necessarily or voluntarily prepare the reports mentioned below should publish them on their websites sufficiently in advance of the Annual General Shareholders' Meeting, even if their disclosure is not mandatory: - a) Report on the independence of the auditor. - b) Reports on the operations of the Audit Committee and nomination and remuneration committee. - c) Report by the Audit Committee on transactions between related parties. - d) Report on the corporate social responsibility policy.

+Fully compliant X Partially compliant